shrimponics

 SHRIMPONICS is a collaborative, ongoing project by Alex Bernstein and Brandan Griffin.
 Check this page for periodic updates.

 The text of SHRIMPONICS was composed in an email thread over the course of several months.
 It grew out of video meetings in which we discussed a poetics based on biology, non-human experience, and labor.
 In our writing, we came to focus on two figures: the shrimp and the mound of sugar.
 The shrimp was chosen by Griffin because of his interest in arthropod anatomy and the shrimp's traditionally humble relation to humans.
-The mound of sugar is a particular fascination of Bernstein's due to a passage in Deleuze's Bergonism, which excavates the experience of a mound of sugar.
+The mound of sugar is a particular fascination of Bernstein's due to a passage in Deleuze's Bergsonism, which excavates the experience of a mound of sugar.

 In turn, this text is in the continuing process of being cultivated into a visually and typographically oriented document, one that is capable of re-formatting the attention of the human reader into shrimp- or sugar-experience.
 Our only (loose) constraint in developing this document is that it should use the tools and features native to Microsoft Word to create its effects.
 As a result, anybody (in theory) could produce their own version of a SHRIMPONICS document.
 Its formalism is to be read as a series of gestures anyone could engage in, as if the doc's movements are as much the reader's as they are the writers'.